User37som/libbitcoin/bx-ec-to-address.md

-Convert an EC public key to a Bitcoin address.
+Convert an EC public key to a payment address.
 ```sh
 $ bx ec-to-address --help
 ```